 People who receive support from caring friends and family and who have access to mental health services are less likely to act on their suicidal impulses than are those who are socially isolated.
 If someone you know is exhibiting warning signs for suicide:

-- Don't be afraid to ask if he or she is depressed or thinking about suicide.
+- Don't be afraid to ask if they are depressed or thinking about suicide.

-- Ask if he or she is seeing a therapist or taking medication.
+- Ask if they are seeing a therapist or taking medication.

-- Rather than trying to talk the person out of suicide, let him or her know that depression is temporary and treatable.
+- Rather than trying to talk the person out of suicide, let them know that depression is temporary and treatable.

-- In some cases, the person just needs to know that someone cares and is looking for the chance to talk about his or her feelings.
+- In some cases, the person just needs to know that someone cares and is looking for the chance to talk about their feelings.
 You can then encourage the person to seek professional help.

 What Should I Do if I See the Warning Signs of Suicide?

-If you believe someone you know is in immediate danger of killing himself or herself:
+If you believe someone you know is in immediate danger of killing themselves:

 - Do not leave the person alone.
 If possible, ask for help from friends or other family members.

-- Ask the person to give you any weapons he or she might have.
-Take away or remove sharp objects or anything else that the person could use to hurt himself or herself.
+- Ask the person to give you any weapons they might have.
+Take away or remove sharp objects or anything else that the person could use to hurt themselves.

-- If the person is already in psychiatric treatment, help him or her to contact the doctor or therapist for guidance and help.
+- If the person is already in psychiatric treatment, help them to contact the doctor or therapist for guidance and help.

 - Try to keep the person as calm as possible.